romanRegmi/Apex-Learning/Asynchronous Apex/README.md

 You can also monitor the status of Apex jobs in the Apex Flex Queue, and reorder them to control which jobs are processed first.
 From Setup, enter Jobs in the Quick Find box, then select Apex Flex Queue.

 Async processes will be available in Quick Find → Apex Jobs

+It is possible we have to implements Databases.Batchable<sObject>, Queueable, Schedulable

+50 Queable chain jobs in one transaction.
+Parent can only have 1